Misnagdim: Opposition by the Vilna Gaon

 The excommunications against Hasidic Jews in 1772 was accompanied by the public destruction of early Hasidic pamphlets.
 The Vilna Gaon, Elijah ben Solomon Zalman, a prominent rabbi, galvanized opposition to Hasidic Judaism.
 He believed that the claims of miracles and visions made by Hasidic Jews were lies and delusions.
 A key point of opposition was that the Vilna Gaon maintained that greatness in Torah and Jewish religious observance must come through natural human efforts at Torah study without relying on any external "miracles" and "wonders".
 On the other hand, the Ba'al Shem Tov was focused on the emotional uplift of the Jewish people—especially following the Khmelnytsky Uprising (1648 – 1654) and the aftermath and disillusionment of the failed messiahships of Sabbatai Zevi and Jacob Frank.
 Opponents of Hasidism held that its followers viewed their rebbes idolatrously, if not as explicitly divine.

 The Vilna Gaon expressed his disapproval of synagogues in which business was discussed and atheism openly believed, viewing them as disrespectful to sacred spaces.
 Other Jewish leaders criticized those claiming to be rabbis who did not honor Shabbat and mitzvot.
-Despite this, the Gaon encouraged the study of non-Jewish wisdom and opposed the assimilation of the Haskalah, aiming to enhance the spread of the Torah.
+He also opposed the assimilation of the Haskalah, aiming to enhance the spread of the Torah.
+Despite this, the Gaon encouraged the study of non-Jewish wisdom.
 It was noted that some who sought the role of rabbi did so out of a desire for power and recognition, a point often criticized in early Hasidism for lacking genuine pursuit of studying Torah for its own sake.

-The Chabad-Lubavitch cannot help but recognize in the Vilna Gaon a true Jewish Chakham sage: